AI-replica/AI-replica/README.md

 By default the server uses Rasa.
 Install Rasa if not installed.
 You can do it manually (see [Rasa docs](./documentation/rasa.md)) or run the following command:
 `make install_replica_dependencies`.

+Activate the created venv (it should be created in the root folder):
+`source venv/bin/activate`

+Make sure that all the subsequent commands are executed in the venv.

 Build UI chat by runnning:
 `make build_ui`